 To get an HTML code of your campaign, just click Ctrl+U or Option+Command+U (on Mac) to view the page source.
 You can also download the campaign as an HTML file by right-clicking and selecting Save as…

-Exporting campaigns using the Mailchimp integration by Coupler.io works well for multiple purposes, from reporting to analytics.
+Exporting campaigns using the Mailchimp integration by Coupler.io works well for multiple purposes, including Mailchimp analytics and reporting.
 At the same time, if you do not need such deep insights, you can simply export the content of your campaigns from the Mailchimp UI.

 Export Mailchimp campaigns from the UI